JoshCass235/RubiksCubeGame/README.md

 # RubiksCubeGame
-To run app just open the solution file and press F5
+To run the app, just open the solution file and press F5

 Overview of code:
 The Grid folder is the bare bones of the forms component.
 This has standard forms drawing code.